How to Create the Perfect Messy Bun in 3 Easy StepsDecember 13, 2022

 Wrap the teased ponytail loosely around the hair tie, creating coils until all hair is swept around the tie.
 Then secure with bobby pins in the front, back and sides.
 If there are excessive flyaways, spritz with hairspray and gently pull back towards the topknot with your fingertips.

 On wet hair, apply two pumps of a styling product throughout your hair to help tame frizz.
-If your hair is straight, try the L’Oréal Paris Elvive Dream Lengths Frizz-Killer Serum — if it’s wavy or curly, we recommend the L’Oréal Paris Elvive Dream Lengths Curls Leave-in Conditioner, which will leave your coils looking soft and defined.
-Blow dry as usual before creating your look.
+If your hair is straight, try the L’Oréal Paris Elvive Dream Lengths Frizz-Killer Serum.
+If it’s wavy or curly, we recommend the L’Oréal Paris Elvive Dream Lengths Curls Leave-in Conditioner, which will leave your coils looking soft and defined.
+Blow dry as usual before creating your sleek bun.

 Once all of the hair is coiled, tuck it under the first coiled layer and secure using bobby pins.
 Use bobby pins to secure the rest of the knot — front, back and sides, then use hairspray for extra hold.